Monday-Friday7:30 a.m.-5:30 p.m.

 Sacred Heart College, now Regis University, moves to and opens in Morrison.

-The Welch Ditch in Golden is completed to carry water from Clear Creek to agricultural lands east of Golden.
+Begun in 1870, the Welch Ditch is completed to carry water from Clear Creek to agricultural lands east of Golden.

 Community of Fairmount is established.